agl-alexglopez/dancing-links/README.md

 5. Select the implementation that you want to solve the map in the drop down menu: a traditional set based implementation, a quadruple linked dancing links solver, or the supply tag implementation.
 You can distinguish the solvers by the colors they paint the cities.
 6. Press `Solve` to find the first Optimal Map coverage found or press `All Optimal Solutions` to find all possible supply distributions with the optimal number of supplies.
 You can cycle through configurations with the next and previous arrows if you find all solutions.

 It is interesting to note which cities have more flexibility with their disaster supplies.
 For example, Colorado is a slightly larger map than Tokyo.
-However, all solvers take a noticeable amount of time to tell us that there are 136 configurations with optimal supplies.
+However, all solvers take a noticeable amount of time to tell us that Colorado has only 136 configurations with optimal supplies.
 Then, when asked about Tokyo, all solvers will quickly report that there are 790 viable configurations for the optimal number of supplies.
-Some maps are more challenging than others and some configurations have more flexibility than others.
+Some maps are more challenging than others but the challenge may not be directly related to the number of configurations that are possible to generate.

 ## Dancing Partners